lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 -  SELECT geo_name, state_us_abbreviation as "st", (CAST(p0010006 AS numeric(8,1)) / p0010001) * 100 AS "pct_asian" FROM us_counties_2010 ORDER BY "pct_asian" DESC LIMIT 5;

+-- The key point here is the CAST as numeric.
+If we used the original integer types, we would not get the fractional data.
+And every row would return 0, the quotient.

 |        geo_name        | st |        pct_asian        |
 |------------------------|----|-------------------------|
 | Honolulu County        | HI | 43.89497769109962474000 |